relstar911/zodiaxhub/README.md

-# ZodiaxHub - Company TCG Digital Platform
+# ZodiaxHub - Trading Card Game Platform

-## Overview
+## Project Overview
-ZodiaxHub is a digital platform for Company TCG, a unique trading card game featuring rich lore, strategic gameplay, and innovative mechanics.
-The platform provides a comprehensive environment for players to build decks, duel opponents, and participate in the evolving world of Company TCG.
+ZodiaxHub is a modern trading card game platform that combines traditional TCG mechanics with innovative digital features.
+The platform allows users to create, collect, and battle with unique cards based on zodiac-inspired themes and power signs.

-## Features
+## Core Features

 ### Core Game Features
 - **Deck Building & Management**: Create and manage decks with 60-100 cards